marcusbb/cql-util/src/main/java/reader/README.txt

 And all rows reader.
 Or a reader with configurable columns returned and read.

+Why not use count(*).
+If you have even a somewhat reasonable number of rows (millions) than you're almost sure to have a OOM doing this aggregation operation on the server.
+This tool helps you process all rows in a more defined manner that won't kill C* server and won't timeout in the process.

 Features: configurable start and end token, so that you may split and distribute the process or tasks separately.
 This will lend itself to a multi-threaded fetch or a distributed fetch operation.